LoopKit/loopdocs/docs/gh-actions/gh-update.md

 * Most Loopers will have classic personal access tokens
     * If you are a developer who needs to use the fine-grained (by repository) option, that's fine

 Be sure to change the Expiration from `30 days` to `No Expiration`.
-At this time a GitHub warning appears.
+When you select `No Expiration` a GitHub warning appears.
 Click on the green `Regenerate Token` button (red highlight in following graphic).

 ![regenerate fastlane access token on github](img/gh-token-no-expiration.svg){width="600"}
 {align="center"}